maybebyte/anthesis/why-openbsd.md

 design/development perspective.
 OpenBSD follows the [Unix philosophy](https://web.mit.edu/6.055/old/S2009/notes/unix.pdf) and consciously avoids feature creep.
-There aren't as many bells and whistles compared to other operating systems and that's good!
+There aren't as many bells and whistles compared to other operating systems and that's good.
 That means there's less to sift through if something breaks.

 ## Less decision paralysis